jorgego11/ibp-installation/rancher/multi-node-install/README.md

     ...
     ```

-16) Proceeded to install IBP on the cluster using the installation [script](../../k8s/ibp4k8s.sh) and a configuration file similar to this [one](../../k8sibp4k8s-2.json).
+16) Proceeded to install IBP on the cluster using the installation [script](../../scripts/README.md) and a corresponding configuration file similar to this [one](../../scripts/ibp4k8s.json.samp).
 Please note that the configuration file uses (among other configuration properties):

     * A storage class named `local-path`
     * A Kubernetes namespace value of `ibp` (you can use the namespace of your liking)